namkoong-lab/Inductive-biases-exchangeable-sequence/active_learning_experiments/README.md

-# Thompson Sampling with Autoregressive Model for Contextual Bandit
+# Autoregressive Sequence Model for Active Learning

 This repository contains the code for the project "Thompson Sampling with Autoregressive Model for Contextual Bandit".
 Due to diverging codebase, this is a duplicated version of the parent folder.